A look back at the year in air

 Can poor air quality cause crime?

-New evidence suggested that air quality may affect our behavior, including criminal activity.
+New evidence suggests that air quality may affect our behavior, including criminal activity.
 UK researchers studied 1.8 million crimes over two years and compared that to pollution data in London.
 Their finding: a 10 point increase in the air quality index correlated with a nine percent boost in the rate of petty crimes such as shoplifting and pickpocketing.
 By way of explanation, researchers pointed to the connection between polluted air and higher levels of stress and anxiety which, in turn, can lead to increases in criminal behavior.
 Specifically, poor air quality can boost the stress hormone cortisol, impacting risk perception and causing a rise in criminal activity.

 New methods for detecting air pollution